 The best load element is your weight, not only because it allows you to have better coordination at the joint and muscular level.
 This is because conditioning muscle strength is essential as a first step before looking for hypertrophy (more information in our article on gaining muscle mass).

 However, training with external loads has its benefits:

 If you always do self-loading exercises, there will come a time when your body will get used to your weight.

 In these cases, you would need a higher rep volume to stimulate hypertrophy.

 Adding weight allows you to give the muscle the desired growth stimulus without stretching as much in training.
 In turn, prepare the fabric to mobilize this load if you need to do it in your day today.

 To achieve this, I recommend having at least two extra loads (such as kettlebells, dumbbells, or chin-up weight) to tell the difference between exercising with different weights.

 The determining factor for muscle gain is reaching failure during any exercise.
 The unmistakable signal to the muscle that the environment’s demands are too great, and it must grow.

 One of the benefits of working with extra loads is the possibility of reaching failure much faster.
 This is especially relevant in those muscles that require a lot of effort to tire them, such as those in the legs.

-To reach failure, with exercises like deep squats, many repetitions are required since they are huge and strong muscles.
+Many repetitions are required to reach failure with exercises like deep squats, since they are huge and strong muscles.